 To assist students with changes to their schedules, the College permits students to do an even exchange.
 An even exchange is both dropping and adding a course with the same number of credit hours within the same term (15A, 10A, 7A, 7B, etc.), and prior to the end of the refund period.
+Adding a course after the first course meeting requires signature(s) from the professor and/or department head as per registration policy.
 Students who drop a course after a term starts and prior to the end of the refund period will be responsible for 50% of the tuition for the course that was dropped.